-Their “Mood Stack” is one of my all-time favorite supplement stacks and I cannot recommend it enough.
+Their “Mood Stack” is one of my all-time favorite natural supplements for depression and I cannot recommend it enough.
 (And no, I’m not being paid to say any of this or affiliated with their brand in any way).

-If you want to beat your depression, understand that you can.
-But you must make the definite decision.
+If you want to beat your depression, you can.
+But you must make a definite decision.

 No more, “I’d like to” or “It would be nice”.